rachelcarmena/rachelcarmena.github.io/_posts/2019-04-13-refactoring.md

 If the current system doesn't send text to an output stream, we must follow other techniques to write tests:

 * Breaking dependencies.
 It can be useful to create [seams](http://ptgmedia.pearsoncmg.com/images/9780131177055/samplepages/0131177052.pdf).
-* Identifying responsibilities and extracting methods for them.
+* Identifying responsibilities and extracting methods for them: _Remember that it is okay to extract methods with poor names or poor structure to get tests in place.
+Safety first.
+After the tests are in place, you can make the code much cleaner._ - Michael C. Feathers.
 * Starting with characterization tests to document the actual behaviour.
 * Pair programming: _(...) working in legacy code is surgery, and doctors never operate alone_ - Michael C. Feathers.
 * Knowing the programming language to consider all the available options.